Atlantic.Net Blog

 Conclusion

-In this guide, we explained how to install Ansible on Oracle Linux 8.
-We also explained how to use Ansible ad-hoc commands and playbook to provision managed nodes.
-You can now use Ansible to easilyprovision and manage your entire IT infrastructure.
+This guide explained how to install Ansible on Oracle Linux 8.
+We also explained using Ansible ad-hoc commands and playbook to provision managed nodes.
+You can now use Ansible to efficiently provide and manage your entire IT infrastructure.
 Try it on VPS hosting from Atlantic.Net!